Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Juli 2025 11.03.54 UTC
+- WIB: Jumat, 25 Juli 2025 11.48.44 UTC
-- WITA: Jumat, 25 Juli 2025 12.03.54 UTC
+- WITA: Jumat, 25 Juli 2025 12.48.44 UTC
-- WIT: Jumat, 25 Juli 2025 13.03.54 UTC
+- WIT: Jumat, 25 Juli 2025 13.48.44 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: technology
+Kategori: motivational